travetto/travetto/module/schema/README.md

 **NOTE** Binding will attempt to convert/coerce types as much as possible to honor the pattern of Javascript and it's dynamic nature.

 ### Validation
-Validation is very similar to binding, but instead of attempting to assign values, any mismatch or violation of the schema will result in all errors being collected and returned.
+Validation is very similar to binding, but instead of attempting to assign values, any mismatch or violation of the schema will result in errors.
+All errors will be collected and returned.
 Given the same schema as above,

 ```typescript
 @Schema()